Efficient Compressed Ratio Estimation Using Online Sequential Learning for Edge Computing: Related Work

 \section{Related Work}

 Various studies have been conducted on data compression on edge devices.
-Azar et al. proposed an efficient compression scheme using Squeeze (SZ) for IoT devices\cite{compression_iot}.
-SZ is a fast error-bounded lossy compression scheme\cite{sz}.
+Azar et al. proposed an efficient compression scheme using Squeeze, which is a fast error-bounded lossy compression scheme\cite{sz}, for IoT devices\cite{compression_iot}.
 CS is a method that can be applied to sparse data\cite{compressed}.
 This compression method achieves accurate data recovery and low compression ratios for sparse data.
-Owing to its low computational cost, CS has been used in applications wherein real-time performance is required, such as image communication system for IoT monitoring applications at sensor nodes\cite{compressed_sensing_monitoring}.
+Owing to its low computational cost, CS has been used in applications wherein real-time performance is required, such as image communication systems for IoT monitoring applications at sensor nodes\cite{compressed_sensing_monitoring}.
 Li et al. also proposed a power- and communication-efficient framework for wireless sensor networks and IoT devices using CS\cite{compressed_signal}.
-CS requires an appropriate compression ratio for the data to perform the compression properly.
-A system that uses deep neural networks on edge devices to estimate the compression ratio has been proposed\cite{lacsle}.
-Using reinforcement learning, this system can learn and estimate an appropriate compression ratio for the acquired data.
-However, owing to the high computational costs associated with deep neural networks, the model cannot be used on edge devices with small computational resources.
-Therefore, efficient reinforcement learning models are required for use at the network edge.
-As aforementioned, the OS-ELM is a neural network with a low computational cost\cite{oselm}.
-The OS-ELM is capable of fast sequential learning for data acquired one after another and can follow changes in data trends.
-It can also achieve high-speed processing on FPGAs, making it suitable for use on edge devices\cite{fpga}.
-OS-QNet is a reinforcement learning method that uses the OS-ELM\cite{oselm-q-net}.
-This method is known to be computationally efficient and significantly faster than the existing Deep Q-Network\cite{dqn} when implemented on FPGAs.
+CS requires an appropriate compression ratio for the data to perform both data reduction and reconstruction properly.
+A system that uses a DNN on edge devices to estimate the compression ratio has been proposed previously\cite{lacsle}.
+Using RL, this system can learn and estimate an appropriate compression ratio for the acquired data.
+However, owing to the high computational costs associated with DNNs, the model cannot be used on edge devices with low computational resources.
+Therefore, efficient RL models are required for use at the network edge.
+As mentioned, OS-ELM is a neural network with a low computational cost that follows changes in data trends and has a fast sequential learning capability for data acquired in a sequence\cite{oselm}.
+It can achieve high-speed processing on FPGAs, making it suitable for use on edge devices\cite{fpga}.
+OS-QNet is an RL method that uses the OS-ELM\cite{oselm-q-net}.
+This method is known to be computationally efficient and significantly faster than the existing Deep Q-Network (\textit{DQN}) \cite{dqn} when implemented on FPGAs.
 However, the computational cost of selecting actions in OS-QNet increases in proportion to the number of actions, and it cannot handle continuous action spaces, such as the compression ratio.
-Therefore, this study proposes AC-OSELM as a method that can be used even when the pattern of actions is not finite.
-In addition, we propose a method for estimating the compression ratio in CS that can be applied to edge devices with small computational resources by using AC-OSELM.
+Therefore, this study proposes AC-OSELM as an OS-ELM-based RL method that can be used even when the pattern of actions is not finite.
+In addition, we propose AC-OSELM-based system for estimating the compression ratio in CS that can be applied to edge devices with small computational resources.